hatchet-dev/pickaxe/README.md

 </a>
 </div>

-## Pickaxe: a Typescript library for building distributed agents
+## Pickaxe: a Typescript library for building fault-tolerant agents

-Pickaxe is a library for building distributed agents, built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
+Pickaxe is a library for building fault-tolerant agents, built on top of [Hatchet](https://github.com/hatchet-dev/hatchet).
+It handles the complexies of durable execution, queueing and scheduling so you can focus on building your application.

 Pickaxe agents are:

+- **💻 Code-first** - Pickaxe agents are defined as code and are designed to integrate with your business logic.
-- **Distributed by default** - all agents and tools run across a fleet of machines, where scheduling is handled gracefully by Hatchet
+- **🌐 Distributed** - all agents and tools run across a fleet of machines, where scheduling is handled gracefully by Pickaxe.
+When your underlying machine fails, Pickaxe takes care of rescheduling and resuming the agent on a different machine.
-- **Scalable** - Pickaxe agents allow simple configuration for retries, rate limiting, concurrency control, and much more
+- **⚙️ Configurable** - Pickaxe agents allow simple configuration for retries, rate limiting, concurrency control, and much more
-- **Durable by default** - all tools called by the agent are sent through a durable message boundary
-- **Agnostic to execution pattern** - Pickaxe agents can be written as loops, scatter/gather workflows, or directed acyclic graphs

 ## Get started